ishangupta2507/bug-tracker/README.md

 # Bug Tracker (Frontend)

-This is the frontend part of a Bug Tracker application, built using **Next.js** and styled with **Tailwind CSS**.
+This is the frontend part of a Bug Tracker application,which can be used by users to track bugs or their daily tasks at work.
+Built using **Next.js** and styled with **Tailwind CSS**.
 The backend for this project has not been implemented yet.

 ## Features
-- User-friendly interface for tracking bugs.
+- User-friendly interface for tracking bugs/tasks.
 - A simple login page (though the backend is not implemented).
 - Clean and responsive design using **Tailwind CSS**.